 Treat every day as a special occasion

 Years ago I remember reading a forwarded e-mail that shared either an absolutely true or utterly false story about a widower who was grieving over his young wife’s sudden death.
 As he was looking through her dresser drawers, he found a beautiful silk negligee that his wife had worn once – she was saving it for a special occasion.
 He was heartbroken because he wished his wife would have worn it more often, because her life was what was precious.
 Not a particular day.

 The point of the tale was to treat every day as a special occasion – because you don’t know if this day may be your last.

-Even though all I had was a little dorm room filled with practical things, I resolved to always use what I love – my treasured belongings.
+At the time, all I had was a little dorm room filled with practical things, but I resolved to always use what I love – my treasured belongings.
 Because life is too short – and each life is too special – to not use what you love.